raydelvecchio/SwiftAI-v2/README.md

 Contains the SwiftAI class!
 This class imports the model and then uses it to make predictions on new song lyrics.
 Generates lyrics with varying temperatures for a better distribution over "creative" and "safe" song generation.

+# main.py
+Main python function used to generate texts when called via js for an API config.
+Command line interface to interact with SwiftAI found here as well!

 # ERRORS and FIXES
 * Train loop: model.forward() input cannot be a Tensor
   * Had to convert input and labels to Long datatype before passing into model.forward()